 - 4.1 The Authority's last Procurement Strategy was in 2015.
-There has been a delay in setting out a vision for Procurement due to the development of the National Procurement Services and the uncertainty around Local Government Reform, Collaboration and WG own Programme for Procurement. - 4.2 The Wales Audit Office Report "Public Procurement in Wales October 2017" was critical of Local Authorities failure to maintain an active Procurement Strategy. - 4.3 The report also concluded that there was a clear scope for improvement in public bodies' procurement arrangements.
+There has been a delay in setting out a vision for Procurement due to the development of the National Procurement Services and the uncertainty around Local Government Reform, Collaboration and Welsh Governments own Programme for Procurement. - 4.2 The Wales Audit Office Report "Public Procurement in Wales October 2017" was critical of Local Authorities failure to maintain an active Procurement Strategy. - 4.3 The report also concluded that there was clear scope for improvements in public bodies' procurement arrangements.

-- 4.4 The attached Programme for Procurement defines what is meant by procurement and our current status following the Welsh Government Fitness Check in 2014. - 4.5 It details a clear structure for Leadership and Governance and highlights the tools which will facilitate the process with the Authority. - 4.6 The Programme has four strategic themes which supports the Authority's Well Being Objectives and the Wellbeing and Future Generations (Wales) Act 2015: - Culture - Economics - Environment - Social - 4.7 Timescales for the Programme are details as 5 years, 2018 2023, however as detailed within the programme, the key strategic goals are far reaching and may well take us beyond 2023.
+- 4.4 The proposed Programme for Procurement (Strategy) Appendix A defines what is meant by Procurement and our current capability status following the latest Welsh Government Fitness Check in 2014. - 4.5 It details a clear structure for Leadership and Governance and highlights the tools which will facilitate the process with the Authority. - 4.6 The Programme has four (4) strategic themes which supports the Authority's Well Being Objectives and the Wellbeing and Future Generations (Wales) Act 2015: - Culture - Economics - Environment - Social - 4.7 A five (5) year timescales has been set for the delivery of the Programme; however the key strategic goals are far reaching and may well take us beyond 2023. - 4.8 The Authority signed up to the Code of Practice: Ethical Employment in Supply Chains in November 2017 ('CoP').
+The Programme support the principles set out within the CoP.

-5. WELLBEING OF FUTURE GENERATIONS ACT
+5. WELL-BEING OF FUTURE GENERATIONS